Academic appeals for coursework students

 • the overall mark for a unit of study

-• a decline of a special consideration or special arrangements application
+• a declined special consideration or special arrangements application

-• a decline of credit for previous study application
+• a declined credit for previous study application

 • a decision to impose conditions or restrictions on your re-enrolment after you are asked to Show Good Cause